shivatadha/Data-Warehouse-for-Food-Delivery-System-/README.md

 - **🗄 Database Management System (DBMS):** MySQL or PostgreSQL for structured data storage.
 - **🔍 SQL:** Used for database querying and management.
 - **📐 Data Modeling:** Star schema structure with optimized fact and dimension tables.
-- **🔄 ETL Tools:** Apache Airflow, Talend, or Informatica for data extraction, transformation, and loading (ETL).
 - **📊 Data Visualization:** Tableau, Power BI, or Looker for dashboards and reports.

 ## **4. Key Features and Enhancements** 🚀